SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

 .. _connection_string:

-Connection string
+Connection String
 --------------------
 JDBC drivers rely on a connection string.

-Use the following syntax for SQream DB
+The following is the correct syntax for writing a connection string:

 .. code-block:: text

    jdbc:Sqream://<host and port>/<database name>;user=<username>;password=<password>sqream;[<optional parameters>; ...]

+If you receive an error when saving large quantities of data as files, see `Troubleshooting - Error Saving Large Quantities of Data as Files <https://docs.sqream.com/en/v2020.3.2.1/guides/third_party_tools/tableau.html#error-saving-large-quantities-of-data-as-files>`_.

-Connection parameters
+Connection Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table::